dangarmat/dangarmat.github.io/_posts/2018-02-17-CSP2018-Fri-Additional.md

 ![readyourslides01](/images/readyourslides01.png "readyourslides01")

-The talk says there are three key ways to make an awful presentation:
+The talk says there are three general places one can make a presentation awful or better:
 1. Writing the presentation
 2. Giving the presentation
 3. The bigger picture

-All good reminders for my next important presentation of an analysis.
+All good reminders for my next important presentation of an analysis so that is is better and not awful!

 ### CANCELED: A Streamlined Process for Conducting a Propensity Score-Based Analysis *John A. Craycroft, University of Louisville*